 Check to make sure the ceiling joint is flush before installing the connections.
 If not, use a jack and tee to raise whichever ceiling is low, starting at the front and working to the rear of the home.
 Fasten the roof along the marriage line using one of the methods below for either double or triple-section homes.

 DOUBLE-SECTION HOMES

-Make roof structural connections in double-section homes according to the one of the methods described below.
-[Manufacturers may delete select alternates and/or modify prior to publication.
-Red text is not applicable to all manufacturers].
+Make roof structural connections in double-section homes according to the method described below.